Carlo De Benedetti: Banco Ambrosiano

+De Benedetti became deputy chairman of the Italian bank Banco Ambrosiano in 1981 by acquiring 2% of the capital; he left after only 61 days.
+In April 1992, De Benedetti and 32 other people were convicted of fraud by a Milan court in connection with the collapse of the bank.
+Benedetti was sentenced to six years and four months in prison; the sentence was in final instance overturned in April 1998 by Italy's Supreme Court of Cassation.

-SME affair
+SME affair and Mondadori settlement

-In 1985, Romano Prodi, then president of the state-owned IRI (Institute for Industrial Reconstruction), tried to sell the IRI share in SME (a former state-owned agency, later turned food industry conglomerate) to De Benedetti, who was then president of Buitoni (a food industry belonging to the CIR group), for Lit.497 billion.
+In 1985, Romano Prodi, then president of the state-owned IRI (Institute for Industrial Reconstruction), tried to sell the IRI share in SME (a former state-owned agency, later turned food industry conglomerate) to De Benedetti, who was then president of Buitoni (a food industry belonging to the CIR Group), for ₤497 billion.
 Other offers for SME included most notably one for a joint venture with Fininvest, a media group owned by entrepreneur and future Italian prime minister Silvio Berlusconi.
 The sale to De Benedetti was later blocked by the then Italian prime minister Bettino Craxi, and SME remained state-owned until almost 10 years later.

-De Benedetti brought IRI to court in an attempt to appeal the block, but the court, presided over by judge Filippo Verde, denied his case in 1986.
-In 1995, Silvio Berlusconi, Cesare Previti and Attilio Pacifico were accused of having bribed Filippo Verde and Renato Squillante to fix the trial against De Benedetti.
-Berlusconi was later acquitted.
+De Benedetti brought IRI to court in an attempt to appeal the block; the court, presided over by judge Filippo Verde, denied his case in 1986.
+In 1995, Berlusconi and the lawyers Cesare Previti, and Attilio Pacifico were accused of having bribed Filippo Verde and Renato Squillante to fix the trial against De Benedetti.

-According to Der Spiegel on 7 June 2011, Berlusconi was found guilty of bribery and ordered to pay €560 million to CIR.
+According to the judges, as there was no evidence that the sentence of the Civil Court of Rome was bought, the defendants were acquitted of this charge; however, it was proved that judge Renato Squillante was "on the payroll" of Fininvest through Pacifico and Previti (crime of corruption in judicial acts committed but time-barred).
+Berlusconi was acquitted both of the corruption charge relating to the SME sentence and of the corruption charge relating to the cash payments made by Previti to Squillante (as recounted by Stefania Ariosto) and to the Orologio bank transfer of 1991.
+The Mondadori settlement was part of the Segrate War, a judicial-financial clash between De Benedetti and Berlusconi for the ownership of the Italian publishing house Arnoldo Mondadori Editore, which was won in court by Berlusconi.
+Another trial arose from the payment of bribes to obtain the award favourable to Berlusconi's side, and saw among the defendants Berlusconi himself and his closest collaborators, including Previti.
+This trial was merged in 2002 with the IMI/SIR trial.
+In 2013, the Supreme Court of Cassation sentenced in final instance Berlusconi's Fininvest to pay €494 million to De Benedetti's CIR Group.